qmk/qmk_firmware/docs/breaking_changes.md

 This document describes QMK's Breaking Change process.
 A Breaking Change is any change which modifies how QMK behaves in a way that in incompatible or potentially dangerous.
 We limit these changes so that users can have confidence that updating their QMK tree will not break their keymaps.

+This also includes any keyboard moves within the repository.

 The breaking change period is when we will merge PR's that change QMK in dangerous or unexpected ways.
 There is a built-in period of testing so we are confident that any problems caused are rare or unable to be predicted.

 ## What has been included in past Breaking Changes?